networknt/light-doc/content/tutorial/tram/_index.md

 transactions across multiple microservices.
 Also there is a framework light-eventuate-4j to support Event Sourcing and CQRS architecture.
 All tutorials here are showing basic message, event or command delivery from one service to another service.

+### [todo-list][]

+This is a Hello World type of application that shows the features of light-tram-4j.
+Unlike the [todo-list implemented in light-eventuate-4j][] with Event Sourcing and CQRS, this demo application will only use message/event from a service that is responsible for inserting, updating and deleting todo items to another service that is responsible for query todo items.

+[todo-list]: /tutorial/tram/todo-list/
+[todo-list implemented in light-eventuate-4j]: /tutorial/eventuate/todo-list/